NHS Lincolnshire ICB Statement: Special Educational Needs and Disabilities (SEND)

 Leadership, Governance and Management arrangements

 Lincolnshire has robust governance, leadership and management arrangements in place for SEND.
-Leaders are fully committed to the SEND agenda and improving outcomes for children and young people with SEND and their families in Lincolnshire as was noted in the CQC/Ofsted inspection in 2018 which led to the Lincolnshire system supporting CQC Ofsted in developing a new inspection framework in 2021.
+Leaders are fully committed to the SEND agenda and improving outcomes for children and young people with SEND and their families in Lincolnshire as was noted in the Care Quality Commission (CQC)/Ofsted inspection in 2018 which led to the Lincolnshire system supporting CQC Ofsted in developing a new inspection framework in 2021.
 Whilst the most recent inspection was intended to test the methodology – the inspection team fed back very positively around the system working and SEND provision in the county.

 Designated Clinical and Associate Designated Clinical Officers (DCO)